adavisfoy/Bikesharing_3/README.md

 ### Visualization 2: Bike Checkout Duration by Gender

-**Description:** This visualization illustrates the number of trips by bike checkout duration for each gender by the hour.
-It can be filtered by the hour and gender.
+**Description:** This visualization illustrates the number of trips by bike checkout duration (in hours) for each gender.
+It can be filtered by the duration (in hours) and gender.

 ![2_Checkout_Gender.png](Images/2_Checkout_Gender.png)